arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	**Advanced Presets**

-	The [Task Preset Strings for Windows Azure Media Encoder](http://go.microsoft.com/fwlink/?linkid=270865&clcid=0x409) topic explains what each preset in the Advanced Presets list means.
+	The [Media Services Encoder System Presets](http://go.microsoft.com/fwlink/?linkid=270865&clcid=0x409) topic explains what each preset in the Advanced Presets list means.

 	![Encoding Media](Images/encoding-media.png?raw=true "Encoding Media")

 	_Encoding Media_

-	Currently, the portal does not support all the encoding formats that are supported by the Media Encoder.
+	>**Note:** Currently, the portal does not support all the encoding formats that are supported by the Media Encoder.
 It also does not support media asset encryption/decryption.
-You can perform these tasks programmatically; for more information see [Building Applications with the Media Services SDK for .NET] (http://go.microsoft.com/fwlink/?linkid=270866&clcid=0x409) and [Task Preset Strings for Windows Azure Media Encoder]( http://go.microsoft.com/fwlink/?linkid=270865&clcid=0x409).
+You can perform these tasks programmatically; for more information see [Building Applications with the Media Services SDK for .NET](http://go.microsoft.com/fwlink/?linkid=270866&clcid=0x409) and [Media Services Encoder System Presets]( http://go.microsoft.com/fwlink/?linkid=270865&clcid=0x409).

 1. In the **Windows Azure Media Encoder** dialog box, enter the desired friendly output content name or accept the default.
-Then click the check button to start the encoding operation and you can track progress from the bottom of the portal.
+Then click the check button to start the encoding operation.

 	![Encoding media in Windows Azure](Images/encoding-media-in-windows-azure.png?raw=true "Encoding media in Windows Azure")